gabrielbull/react-desktop/docs/mac-os/button.md

-marginRight         | string, number | Sets the outer margin right of a component. marginTop           | string, number | Sets the outer margin top of a component. onClick             | function       | Callback function when the button is pressed. padding             | string, number | Sets the padding inside a component.<br/>__E.G.__ _"30px 20px"_ paddingBottom       | string, number | Sets the padding bottom inside a component. paddingLeft         | string, number | Sets the padding left inside a component.
+marginRight         | string, number | Sets the outer margin right of a component. marginTop           | string, number | Sets the outer margin top of a component. onClick             | function       | Callback function when the button is pressed. onEnter             | function       | Callback function when the the enter key is pressed. padding             | string, number | Sets the padding inside a component.<br/>__E.G.__ _"30px 20px"_ paddingBottom       | string, number | Sets the padding bottom inside a component. paddingLeft         | string, number | Sets the padding left inside a component.